carpentries/workshop-template/README.md

     $ cd 2015-07-01-esu
     ~~~

-4. Add this repository as a remote called `upstream` using
+4. Add your GitHub repository as a remote called `origin` using

     ~~~
-    $ git remote add upstream https://github.com/swcarpentry/workshop-template.git
+    $ git remote add origin https://github.com/ghopper/2015-07-01-esu.git
     ~~~

-5. Checkout a branch called `gh-pages` using

-    ~~~
-    $ git checkout -b gh-pages
-    ~~~

-6. Pull content from this repository using

-    ~~~
-    $ git pull upstream gh-pages
-    ~~~

-7. Edit `index.html`.
+5. Edit `index.html`.
 (Hints are embedded in the file, and full instructions
     are below.)

-8. Check your changes by running
+6. Check your changes by running

     ~~~
     $ tools/check